bluemelodia/Stock-Analysis/README.md

         Detailed Insights:
                 - Users can view a news feed containing breaking and recent (past three days) news about the security.
+                - Each security's news feed can be refreshed every 15 minutes.

         To Implement:
                 - Watched securities will be persisted across user sessions.